aijose/CppND-Capstone-Nibbles/README.md

 * **The project uses move semantics to move data, instead of copying it, where possible.**
   * Move semantics is used where appropriate in the *Game* and *Snake* classes to move arrays instead of copying them.

+## Future Work

+This project extends the baseline snake game by adding several new features.
+There is scope for improvement and some ideas for further extending this project are listed below:

+* The game configuration could be specified using the GUI interface instead of a configuration file.

+* More layouts can be added.

+* The game can be played at successive levels with increasing difficulty, with each level automatically loaded once the preceing level is completed.

+* The machine's ability to navigate to the goal (food) is can be improved with a more powerful algorithm such as the A-star algorithm.